pbinkley/microcopying_1940/index.markdown

 <p>7.
 It was resolved to refer to the Continuation
-Committee the statement that when librarians secure full-scale or microphotographic reproductions of important printed texts, a proper catalogue card should be made out and sent to the <span style="page" id="page63">[p.63]</span> Library of Congress.
+Committee the statement that when librarians secure full-scale or microphotographic reproductions of important printed texts, a proper catalogue card should be made out and sent to the <span class="page" id="page63">[p.63]</span> Library of Congress.
 This was subsequently extended to include copies made in the past.</p>

 <p>8.
 The last point was that of the need to expedite